Pocket park: Public health and safety impact

 Pocket parks can deter the accumulation of unsanitary and potentially biohazardous waste, promoting positive externalities on public health.

 A study in Los Angeles concluded that pocket parks were more effective than larger existing parks and playgrounds at promoting moderate to vigorous physical activity in low-income neighborhoods.
 This is likely due to increased pedestrianism, for the short distance between user's homes and pocket parks encourages users to walk to access outdoor public spaces.

 The creation of pocket parks can improve resident perceptions of public safety.
 One study from the University of Pennsylvania concluded that converting vacant lots into pocket parks reduces crime rates.
 In Los Angeles, where there are restrictions on how close registered sex offenders can live to parks, local officials planned three pocket parks to drive "undesirables" from a given area.

 Around the world

 Chile

 In Santiago, Chile, the first pocket park (plaza de bolsillo) was created beside of Palacio La Moneda at Morandé Street.
-It was an initiative of Architecture Departament of the Ministry of Public Infrastructure and Regional Government of Santiago.
+It was an initiative of Architecture Department of the Ministry of Public Infrastructure and Regional Government of Santiago.